ibm-cloud-docs/containers/cluster-remove.md

 - After the cluster is no longer listed when you run the `ibmcloud ks cluster ls` command, you can reuse the name of a removed cluster.
 - **Classic clusters only**: If you kept the subnets, you can [reuse them in a new cluster](/docs/containers?topic=containers-subnets#subnets_custom) or manually delete them later from your IBM Cloud infrastructure portfolio.
-- **VPC clusters only**: If you have infrastructure resources that you no longer want to use, such as the VPC or subnets, remove these resources in the VPC portal.
+- **VPC clusters only**:

+    - If you have infrastructure resources that you no longer want to use, such as the VPC or subnets, remove these resources in the VPC portal.
+    - When the first VPC cluster is created in a VPC, several VPE Gateways are created for IBM services such as Container Registry and Cloud Object Store.
+These VPE Gateways have names that start with "iks-" and are shared with all the VPC clusters in that VPC.
+These shared VPE Gateways are not deleted, even if all the clusters in a VPC are deleted, in case other resources are using them.
+If you no longer have any VPC clusters in the VPC, and if no other resources are using these shared VPE Gateways, then you can delete these from the VPC portal.

 - **Persistent storage**: If you kept the persistent storage, you can delete your storage later through the {{site.data.keyword.cloud_notm}} console for the corresponding storage service.